 The application asks for an artifact to support the submission.
 Consider this requirement carefully.
 Select or create an artifact that allows your school to shine.

-It is not necessary to nominate a school, and the application must be submitted by a school’s principal.
-Teaching Matters welcomes you to share the application with colleagues and likely candidates who are interested in applying.
+In the past, schools had to be nominated to apply.
+We no longer require this, and Teaching Matters welcomes you to share the application with colleagues and likely candidates who are interested in applying.